DHTMLX/docs-suite/docs/grid/configuration.md

 ### Column tooltips

-There is also the possibility to enable/disable tooltips for separate columns or spans by using the **tooltip** option in the configuration object of the [columns](grid/configuration.md#columns) or [spans](grid/configuration.md#spans) accordingly:
+There is a possibility to enable/disable tooltips for separate columns or spans by using the **tooltip** option in the configuration object of the [columns](grid/configuration.md#columns) or [spans](grid/configuration.md#spans) accordingly:

 ~~~js {3,7,10}
 const grid = new dhx.Grid("grid_container", {